Also known as dwarfism or short stature, it occurs when an organism is microscopic.

-The most effective means of increasing adult height by several inches is distraction osteogenesis, although availability is limited and the cost is high in terms of money, discomfort, and disruption of life.
+Distraction osteogenesis is the most effective means of increasing adult height by several inches.
+However, availability is limited, and the cost is high in terms of money, discomfort, and life disruption.

 Society and culture

-The noun dwarf comes from Old English, which originally referred to a being from Germanic mythology (a dwarf) that inhabits mountains and on land, and is associated with wisdom, blacksmithing, mining, and crafts.
+The noun dwarf comes from Old English, which initially referred to a being from Germanic mythology (a dwarf) inhabits mountains and land and is associated with wisdom, blacksmithing, mining, and crafts.

-The etymology of the word dwarf is contested, and scholars have proposed varied theories about the origins of being, including that dwarves may have originated as spirits of nature or as beings associated with death, or as a mixture of concepts.
+The etymology of the word dwarf is contested.
+Scholars have proposed varied theories about the origins of being, including that dwarves may have originated as spirits of nature, beings associated with death, or as a mixture of concepts.

-The coincident etymologies include a base on the Indo-European root * dheur- (meaning “harm”), the Indo-European root * dhreugh (from which the modern German “dream” Traum and Trug’s “delusion” come), and have been made comparisons to the Old Indian dhvaras (a type of demonic being).
+The coincident etymologies include a base on the Indo-European root * their- (meaning “harm”), the Indo-European root * through (from which the modern German “dream” Traum and Trug’s “delusion” come), and have been making comparisons to the Old Indian dhvaras (a type of demonic being).

-The being may not have gained associations with small stature until a later period.
+The being may not have gained associations with small stature until later.
 The terms “dwarf,” “little person,” and “short person” are now generally accepted by most people affected by these disorders.

-The English word ‘Midget’, whose etymology indicates a ‘little biting insect’, rose to prominence in the mid-19th century after Harriet Beecher Stowe used it in her novels Sunny Memories of Foreign Lands and Old Town Folks where she described children and an extremely short man, respectively.
+The English word ‘Midget,’ whose etymology indicates a ‘little biting insect,’ rose to prominence in the mid-19th century after Harriet Beecher Stowe used it in her novels Sunny Memories of Foreign Lands and Old Town Folks, where she described children and a terse man, respectively.

 Later, some short people found the word offensive because it was the descriptive term for PT Barnum’s dwarves, who were used for public amusement during the monster show era.